Get started with the .NET Framework

 To develop .NET Framework apps or components, do the following:

 If it's not preinstalled on your operating system, install the version of the .NET Framework that your app will target.
-The most recent production version is the .NET Framework 4.7.2.
-It is preinstalled on Windows 10 April 2018 Update and Windows 10 October 2018 Update, and it is available for download on earlier versions of the Windows operating system.
+The most recent production version is the .NET Framework 4.8.
+It is preinstalled on Windows 10 May 2019 Update, and it is available for download on earlier versions of the Windows operating system.
 For .NET Framework system requirements, see System Requirements.
 For information on installing other versions of the .NET Framework, see Installation Guide.
 Additional .NET Framework packages are released out of band, which means that they're released on a rolling basis outside of any regular or scheduled release cycle.
 For information about these packages, see The .NET Framework and Out-of-Band Releases.

 Select the language or languages supported by the .NET Framework that you intend to use to develop your apps.
 A number of languages are available, including Visual Basic, C#, F#, and C++/CLI from Microsoft.
 (A programming language that allows you to develop apps for the .NET Framework adheres to the Common Language Infrastructure (CLI) specification.)